chris-gunawardena/anz-seismi/README.md

  https://github.com/yeoman/generator-angular#controller

 ###Reusability
-- Yeoman project scafolding together with npm and bower package manager strongly enforces reusability and DRY principles by building on exising open source components.
+- Yeoman project scaffolding together with npm and bower package manager strongly enforces reusability and DRY principles by building on exising open source components.

 - 100% of the code is shared between all mobile platforms including iOS, Android and Windows Phone.